Did you know that around 98% of first-time visitors to your website leave without making a purchase? 🧐

 By focusing on users who have shown interest in your brand, you increase the chances of turning them into paying customers.

-For example, if someone viewed a product but didn’t make a purchase, a well-timed ad reminding them of that product could be the nudge they need.
+If someone views a product but doesn't make a purchase, a well-timed ad reminding them of that product could be the nudge they need.

 2. Improved Return on Investment (ROI)